 - The Dead Man from Glen Cook's Garrett, P.I. novels enjoys pulling Garret along and trying to get him to think, usually with one or two Xanatos Gambits in the background in case Garret screws up, simply because it amuses him.

 - This is Samuel Westing's reason for the entire plot of The Westing Game, or at least the form in which the events take.

 - Sherlock Holmes often accepts cases simply because he finds them intriguing, although he still has an altruistic side and a strong desire for justice.

-- Peeves the Poltergeist from Harry Potter is a literal spirit of chaos.
+- Peeves the Poltergeist is a literal spirit of chaos.
 His pranks are never fatal, but there's nothing he loves more than causing trouble or shattering the monotony of daily life.
-Most of the teachers can exercise a limited degree of control over him, but the only people he listens to regularly are Dumbledore himself, the Bloody Baron, and his human counterparts, the Weasley Twins (and that was only once, during their escape from Umbridge... and they asked him to do something he no doubt would've done anyway).
+Most of the teachers can exercise a limited degree of control over him, but the only people he listens to regularly are Albus Dumbledore, the Bloody Baron, and his human counterparts, the Weasley Twins (and that was only once, during their escape from Umbridge... and they asked him to do something he no doubt would've done anyway).

 - In Harry Potter and the Goblet of Fire Fudge spends the whole Quidditch World Cup trying to talk to the Bulgarian Minister of Magic, who apparently doesn't speak any English.
 Except it turns out he does. ("Vell, it vas funny.")